mabiesen/LedDisplayCoord-JSPY/README.md

 Python code to grab information from email folder at regular intervals.
 Python code to interpret output for led display.
 Python code to implement the interpreted output in the adafruit 32x32 led display, using adafruit libraries.

-This project was created to take some of the guesswork out of led-display coding.
-By having an interactive screen, the user can see what they are designing and arrive at a polished product faster.

 BUG: When you click and drag to paint the table, sometimes you accidentally grab the screen(for lack of better terminology).
 When this happens the mouse gets stuck in 'mousedown' mode until clicked.
 To investigate solutions, potentially get rid of the table and instead populate div boxes.